-Fall internship opportunities opening for companies and students in August
+Fall, spring internship opportunities opening for companies and students in August

 Early this spring, Andrea Acevedo felt her prospects of finding an internship looked grim.
 The third-year engineering student at Wright State University is studying industrial systems, and needed a chance to get on-the-job experience in her field.
 But as well-qualified as she was, Acevedo watched as COVID-19 began to touch industries across the state and assumed the worst.